 What Makes Razz Poker Unique?

 The 3 main differences between Stud and Razz are in the poker rules regarding:

-- The player who must bring in the action at the start of the first betting round
+- The player who brings in the action at the start of the first betting round

-- The player who must start the action on any given street
+- The player who starts the action on any given street

 - How to decide the winning hand at showdown

-Once every player has their two down cards and one door card, you're ready for one player to bring it in.
+Once every player has their two hole cards face down and one door card you're ready for one player to bring it in.

-- Just as in Stud, the player required to bring in a Razz game is decided by the value of each player's door card.
+- Just as in Stud, before the betting begins, the player required to bring in a Razz game (ie. make the first bet) is decided by the value of each player's door card.
 Unlike Stud, in Razz the player with the highest-valued door card is required to bring.